Proposal for transduction between microwave and optical photons using $\mathrm{^{167}Er}$-doped yttrium orthosilicate: Transduction

-In Fig. \ref{fig:Fidelity}(a), for a fixed $\alpha/G=0.245$ with the protocol time assumed to be $1/\alpha$, we have shown the change in fidelity of the microwave-to-optical transfer with respect to the temperature.
+In Fig. \ref{fig:Fidelity}(a), for a fixed $\alpha/G=0.212$ with the protocol time assumed to be $0.5/\alpha$, we have shown the change in fidelity of the microwave-to-optical transfer with respect to the temperature.
 By increasing the temperature, the average number of thermal microwave photons increases.
 As a result, the transfer fidelity decreases.
 Note that, superconducting qubits require temperatures in the mK range.
 In this figure, we have also shown fidelity changes for two different dephasing rates.
-Here, the dephasing rates $\gamma_s^\star=G$, and $\gamma_s^\star=0.0008 G$ are corresponding to the coherence times of $16$ ns, and $12 \mu s$, respectively.
-At low temperatures, increasing the dephasing rate does not significantly impact $F_\text{SNR}$.
-It is only at higher temperatures that fidelity slightly reduces.
-It appears that the transduction fidelity is extremely robust against the dephasing rates but this figure of merit does not fully capture the robustness of dark-state protocol.
+As expected, the transduction fidelity is robust against the dephasing rates but this figure of merit does not fully capture the robustness of dark-state protocol.
 Thus, we plot the transduction efficiency with respect to time as shown in \ref{fig:Fidelity}(b) for better illustration.
-As can be seen, the efficiency is also very robust against the dephasing rates.
-When the dephasing rate $\gamma^*_s=0.1 G$, the efficiency is still around 80$\%$, slightly lower than the one with $\gamma^*_s=0.0008 G$.
-However, it still has some limits as when the dephasing rate is very large, e.g. $\gamma^*_s=G$, the efficiency is only 50$\%$.
+As can be seen, in this protocol the efficiency is also to some extent robust against the dephasing rates.
+When the dephasing rate $\gamma^*_s=0.1 G$, the efficiency is still above 80$\%$, slightly lower than the one with $\gamma^*_s=0.0358 G$.
+However, it still has some limits as when the dephasing rate is very large, e.g. $\gamma^*_s=G$, the efficiency is around 60$\%$.